Jalink-lab/Jalink-lab.github.io/README.md

 ## Single-Molecule Localization Microscopy Tools

-We have created [Fiji](https://fiji.sc) scripts and plugins for automated (batch) processing of Single-Molecule Localization Microscopy (SMLM) datasets, using [ThunderSTORM](https://zitmen.github.io/thunderstorm/).
+Here you find several [Fiji](https://fiji.sc) scripts and plugins to perform automated (batch) processing of Single-Molecule Localization Microscopy (SMLM) datasets, using the ImageJ plugin [ThunderSTORM](https://zitmen.github.io/thunderstorm/).
+[ThunderSTORM](https://zitmen.github.io/thunderstorm/) is a very useful tool for analysis and visualization of localization microscopy data.
+However, ThunderSTORM doesn't have much functionality for batch processing, and it misses other necessary processing steps, like temporal background subtraction and chromatic aberration correction.
+We have developed tools to automate these processes.

 ## Download the complete package:
 ### 1. ImageJ1 macro [SMLM_process_folder.ijm](https://raw.githubusercontent.com/Jalink-lab/SMLM-macro/master/SMLM_process_folder.ijm)